Basics of Crypto Security

-Bitcoin burst into the world offering this transformative mechanism in 2009, publishing its code for all to see.
+Bitcoin burst into the world with this transformative mechanism in 2009, publishing its code for all to see.
 Soon, variant cryptocurrencies like Litecoin and Bitcoin Cash appeared, with some variations in how they worked.
 Many other cryptocurrencies have since been created to fill a wide variety of use cases, such as lending, gaming, and voting.
 Early cryptocurrencies faced criticism because of the potential for their use in illegal activities, their volatility, and a lack of identifiable infrastructure.
 However, these negatives were outweighed by their positive qualities of portability (especially across borders), divisibility (you can buy less than one Bitcoin), transparency, and most of all, their popularity.

-Although cryptocurrency is still young as an asset class, today it is receiving greater acceptance by the financial community.
-Publicly-traded corporations have announced large purchases of Bitcoin and other cryptocurrencies, deeming them a necessary diversification, and potentially a better store of value than cash.
+Although cryptocurrency is still young as an asset class, today it is receiving increasing acceptance by the financial community.
+Publicly-traded corporations have announced large purchases of crypto assets, deeming the crypto market a necessary diversification, and potentially a better store of value than cash.
 And a few countries like El Salvador have even made cryptocurrency a form of legal tender money.

-Large banks, hedge funds, insurance companies, and institutions that have recently announced their participation in the cryptocurrency market include Fidelity, JP Morgan, Grayscale, Mass Mutual, PayPal, and Square.
-Michael Saylor, CEO of MicroStrategy, has generated a lot of institutional interest recently through his enthusiastically-shared belief that Bitcoin is "an institutional-grade safe-haven asset."
+Large banks, hedge funds, insurance companies, and financial institutions that have recently announced their participation in the cryptocurrency market include Fidelity, JP Morgan, Grayscale, Mass Mutual, PayPal, and Square.
+Michael Saylor, CEO of MicroStrategy, generated a lot of institutional interest recently after sharing his enthusiastic belief that Bitcoin is "an institutional-grade safe-haven asset."

 How Is Cryptocurrency Used?

 A primary use case for cryptocurrency is to make secure, online payments.
 Using cryptocurrency can lower transaction costs and streamline payment processing.
 However, for technical reasons, including a dependency on the consumer having a "smart device," and the fact that transactions are not always immediately confirmed, widespread adoption of paying for goods with cryptos has faced some challenges.
-If you want to go into a store and buy something with your cryptocurrency, there are few places set up to do that - but it is becoming more common.
+If you want to go into a store and buy something with your crypto, there are few places set up to do that - but it is becoming more common.

 In some African countries where a large portion of the population is unbanked, people are using cryptocurrencies to bring commerce to areas that previously had no way to send or receive funds.
 In China, you can be hard-pressed to find anyone who will accept cash.
 Even street vendors selling vegetables will only take digital payments using your phone!